 Thermosets (resins) are better suited for applications where aesthetics are important, as they can produce parts with smooth injection-like surfaces and fine details.

 Generally, they have high stiffness but are more brittle than thermoplastics, so they are not suitable for functional applications.
-Speciality resins are available, that are designed for engineering applications (mimicking the properties of ABS and PP) or dental inserts and implants.
+Specialty resins are available, that are designed for engineering applications (mimicking the properties of ABS and PP) or dental inserts and implants.

 |Typical 3D printing thermosets (resins)|